Pokecord-Official/Pokecord-Guide/items.md

 ## <div style="display: flex;align-items: center"><img src="https://cdn.discordapp.com/emojis/1310098780787445862.png" width="40" height="40" style="margin-right:5px">Magic Flute</div>

-Magic flute is a consumable item in the [shop](/commands/shop.md) that can be used to reroll a pokemon's ivs.
-This item cannot be used on the same pokemon if the new value is higher than the original.
+Magic flute is a consumable item in the [shop](/commands/shop.md) that can be used to reroll a Pokémon's ivs.
+This item cannot be used on the same Pokémon if the new value is higher than the original.